aelhadee/ECU-over-IP/README.md

 # ECU-over-IP

-Sending an encrypted video frame and CAN data combined in one construct over ethernet using TCP/IP socket.
+streaming encrypted video frames and CAN data combined in one construct over ethernet using TCP/IP socket.